wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 29 Now, therefore, whether it was cowardice outright, in William, or whether he became treacherous for filthy lucre's sake, appeareth not unto the scribe.*

-* To palliate Hull's conduct it has been urged, that he surrendered his army to prevent the effusion of blood: but let us ask those charitable palliators what they would have said of Gen. Jackson, if, when a mighty and a blood-thirsty enemy appeared before his battlements, in quest of beauty and booty, he had given up N. Orleans and ceded the Louisiana territory to him ? or of the gallant Croghan, when left to defent fort Stephenson with a handful of men and a single six pounder?--These palliators might even have wished that the heroes of Erie and Champlain had eflt the same qualms of conscience:--but they ought to know that it was such noble deeds that stopt the "effusion of blood."
+* To palliate Hull's conduct it has been urged, that he surrendered his army to prevent the effusion of blood: but let us ask those charitable palliators what they would have said of Gen. Jackson, if, when a mighty and a blood-thirsty enemy appeared before his battlements, in quest of beauty and booty, he had given up N. Orleans and ceded the Louisiana territory to him ? or of the gallant Croghan, when left to defent fort Stephenson with a handful of men and a single six pounder ?--These palliators might even have wished that the heroes of Erie and Champlain had eflt the same qualms of conscience:--but they ought to know that it was such noble deeds that stopt the "effusion of blood."

 30 But the effect thereof to the nation, was as a man having a millstone cast about his neck.